gustavohmz/usuarios-service/README.md

 - Field validation using annotations like `@NotBlank`, `@Min`, etc.
 - Custom exception handling (e.g., 404 for not found).
 - Unit tests with Mockito.
-- Dockerized for consistent environment setup.
+- Dockerized for consistent environment setup..
+- Integration with RabbitMQ for asynchronous communication.

 ---
 ### ⚙️ Prerequisites